 Can I track my Medicare claims?

 All Medicare Supplement plans cover claims that Medicare approves, so you won’t have to worry about fighting a private company to cover your claim.
-If Medicare approves the claim, the Medigap plan will approve it as well.
+If Medicare approves the claim, the Medigap plan will also approve it.

-To find the best Medicare Supplement plan for you, give us a call.
-We can assist you in comparing plans side by side, helping you determine the option that fits best into your lifestyle.
+To find the best Medicare Supplement plan for you, call us.
+We can assist you in comparing plans side by side, helping you determine the best option for your lifestyle.

-If you can’t talk now, fill out an online rate comparison form and let us do the work for you.
+If you can’t talk now, complete an online rate comparison form and let us do the work.